valli180/churn_viz_R/README.md

 # churn_viz_R
-This repo contains R code for dash-ggplotly app for churn model
+This repo contains R code for dash-ggplotly app for churn data